 At Associates and Bruce L. Scheiner, Attorneys for the Injured, our experienced personal injury and wrongful death attorneys in Cape Coral, Naples and Fort Myers have handled many injury and wrongful death claims related to personal watercraft and ATV accidents.

 According to the U.S. Coast Guard, personal watercraft are involved in more than 1 in 5 accidents involving vessels on the water.
 They are second only to motorboats in causing the most injuries on the water.
-In 2009, personal watercraft accidents injured 878 people and killed another 42 nationwide.
+In a recent year, personal watercraft accidents injured 878 people and killed another 42 nationwide.
 Our beautiful beaches in Southwest Florida are a big draw for watercraft users, so the Fort Myers watercraft accident lawyers at Associates and Bruce L. Scheiner know and understand the risks.
 We know that the factors that contribute to accidents on the water include irresponsible use, other irresponsible boaters, defective or poorly maintained rental equipment, renting to young or inexperienced users, and alcohol impairment.
 The Coast Guard lists 5 top contributing causes to watercraft accidents, and all reflect poor judgment or a careless approach to vehicle use.
 They are: inattentive operators, inexperienced operators, excessive speed, improper lookout, and use of alcohol.

 Fort Myers and Naples personal injury attorneys at our firm know that careless drivers can cause problems on land when they operate ATVs – resulting in injury to themselves, innocent passengers or others.
 Florida’s Department of Highway Safety and Motor Vehicles defines an ATV as “a small open motorized vehicle with three or four wheels, designed for off-road use with a seat that is straddled and handlebars for steering.”
 Riders under 16 are required to use helmets and protective eyewear when operating an ATV, but enforcement in off-road environments can be challenging.